 Ice packs should be used if you have any inflammation in your back.
-The inflammatory process starts when there is tissue injury, damage to the ligaments, bone or muscle.
+The inflammatory process starts when there is tissue injury, damage to the ligaments, bone, or muscle.
 You should not use heat over an area of inflammation, it may increase the heat and prolong the healing and pain.

 Exercise is important to prevent recurrent and chronic pain.
-The most important muscles to build up to support the spine include: the deeper back muscles, which provide two thirds of the spine's support and the stomach muscles.
+The most important muscles to build up to support the spine include the deeper back muscles, which provide two thirds of the spine's support and the stomach muscles.
 The more superficial muscles produce movement rather than stability and are therefore not targeted in spinal rehabilitation exercise.

 Heavy lifting and back pain

 It is commonly believed that heavy lifting is the cause of back pain, but most people actually hurt themselves when performing relatively simple tasks that they have done hundreds of times before.
-E.g., bending down to pick up an empty milk bottle, sneezing or coughing, turning in bed or getting out of the car.
-When you have back pain you realise how much every little movement affects the back.
+E.g., bending down to pick up an empty milk bottle, sneezing or coughing, turning in bed, or getting out of the car.
+When you have back pain you realize how much every little movement affects the back.
 When we are about to lift something heavy we prepare ourselves and tense our muscles, which help to protect our backs, but when we turn around just to speak to somebody we do not tense any muscles.
 That is why we are more likely to hurt ourselves during such activities.

 The way we sit, lie, stand or move can have a big impact on the health of our spine.
 Good posture cannot cure a bad back but it can help to prevent problems.
 Generally, static postures such as sitting are more detrimental than being mobile.
 Our bodies were made to move not to sit in front of a TV or computer.